How the UK is short‑changing its own pensioners abroad

 This isn’t some abstract math.
 This is food, medicine, dignity.

-And all because our government refuses to update its outdated policy—while continuing to do exactly that for pensioners in the United States, Germany, and even the Philippines.
+And all because our government refuses to update its outdated policy for most countires, while continuing to do exactly that for pensioners in the United States, Germany, and even the Philippines.

 No Excuse Left

-Governments of all stripes—Labour and Tory—have dodged responsibility for years.
+Governments of all stripes – Labour and Tory – have dodged responsibility for years.
 They say uprating overseas pensions is too expensive.
 But cost is never the real issue, is it?
+They have money to spend on private jets and luxury apartments, but none for their own citizens.

-A Department for Work and Pensions spokesperson replied with a shrug: “People move abroad for many reasons and we provide clear information…”
+A DWP spokesperson replied with a shrug: “People move abroad for many reasons and we provide clear information on the consequences of doing so…”

 Standing Up for Ourselves

-We believe that Britain’s strength lies not in borders, but in the values we grew up with: fairness, duty, and looking after our own.
+I believe that Britain’s strength lies not in borders, but in the values we grew up with: fairness, duty, and, apparently, looking after our ‘big society‘.

-If you’d like to learn more about how to fight back, protect your pension rights, or join us in building something better—reach out.
-We’re not waiting for permission anymore.
+If you’d like to learn more about how to fight back, protect your pension rights, or join us in building something better, reach out.

-You’ve done your part.
-Now it’s time someone did theirs.
+You’ve done your job.
+Now it’s time they did theirs.